Roger Stone sentenced to more than 3 years in prison

 “Nothing about this case was a joke.
 It wasn’t funny.
 It wasn’t a prank,” she said.
 “Stone’s conduct displayed flagrant disrespect for the institutions of government, including Congress and this court.”

 She issued a scathing rebuke of Stone’s legal team, who argued Stone’s actions did not impact Congress’ Russia probe.
-She accused them off offering a “who cares?” legal defense.
+She accused them of offering a “who cares?” legal defense.

 “Of all the circumstances in this case, that might be the most pernicious,” she said, calling Stone’s behavior “a threat to our most fundamental institutions.”